LandSpace: Zhuque-2

 Zhuque-2 (ZQ-2) is a medium-sized liquid-fuelled rocket powered by liquid oxygen and methane capable of lifting 6,000 kg of payload into a 200 km LEO, or 4,000 kg of payload into a 500 km sun-synchronous orbit (SSO).
-The rocket was planned to be launched in 2020, however by 2019 this had slipped to 2021, and later to December 2022.

 The first flight of Zhuque-2 occurred on 14 December 2022, but the launch vehicle failed to place its payload into orbit due to the failure of its second-stage vernier engines after the second-stage main engine shutdown.
 Nevertheless, with this maiden launch, Zhuque-2 became the first methane-fueled rocket to reach space.
 On 12 July 2023, the second flight was successful, making it the first methane-fueled launch vehicle in the world to reach orbit; this flight did not carry an active payload.
 On 8 December 2023, the third Zhuque-2 mission successfully placed three satellites into a 433 by 461 kilometers sun-synchronous orbit.

 Zhuque-3

-Zhuque-3 (ZQ-3) is an under-development, two-stage, medium-to-heavy launch vehicle made of stainless steel and powered by liquid methane fuel.
-Equipped with nine Tianque-12B engines, five of which can gimbal and four which cannot, the first stage is designed to be recoverable and reusable for up to twenty launches.
-The rocket will be 76.6 meters long, 4.5 meters in diameter, and have a liftoff weight of approximately 660 tonnes.
-Its planned payload capacity to low Earth orbit is about 21 tonnes in expendable mode, 18.3 tonnes when the first stage is recovered downrange, and 12.5 tonnes when the first stage returns to the launch site.
-The maiden flight of the rocket is planned for 2025, aiming to achieve the milestone of first-stage recovery within the same year, and progressing towards reusability by 2026.
+Zhuque-3 (ZQ-3) is a two-stage, medium-to-heavy launch vehicle made of stainless steel and powered by liquid methane fuel.
+Equipped with nine Tianque-12 engines (TQ-12A for the original variant, and TQ-12B for the ZQ-3E variant), five of which can gimbal and four which cannot, the first stage is designed to be recoverable and reusable for up to twenty launches.
+Zhuque-3 rocket is 66 meters long, 4.5 meters in diameter, and have a liftoff weight of approximately 550 tonnes.
+Its payload capacity to low Earth orbit is about 11.8 tonnes in expendable mode, and 8 tonnes when the first stage is recovered.
+Zhuque-3E (ZQ-3E) variant will be 76.6 meters long, 4.5 meters in diameter, and have a liftoff weight of approximately 660 tonnes; its planned payload capacity to low Earth orbit is about 21.3 tonnes in expendable mode, 18.3 tonnes when the first stage is recovered downrange, and 12.5 tonnes when the first stage returns to the launch site.

+The maiden flight of Zhuque-3 occurred on 3 December 2025, with the rocket reaching orbit, although the attempted first stage landing failed after "an abnormal combustion" occurred during the landing burn.
+A number of adjustments were made to the design following this attempt, including a reduction in the number of engines used for the landing burn, additions to the autonomous safety control system, and increased thermal protection.

+A second launch and recovery attempt took place on 18 August 2026, which resulted in the first-stage successfully landing 390 kilometres downrange of the launch pad after deploying the payload to orbit.
+The landing marked the first successful stage-recovery on land in China, and a company representative stated that they intend to refly the recovered stage within six months.